yohash/FABRIK/README.md

 # FABRIK

-FABRIK stands for Forward and Backward Reaching Inverse Kinematics.
+FABRIK is Forward and Backward Reaching Inverse Kinematics.
 It is a fast IK method established by Andreas Aristidou and Joan Lasenby. http://andreasaristidou.com/FABRIK.html

 This original implementation is derived from the source material.